grncdr/otssh/README.md

 If provided, the given command will be executed with a single argument, which will be the public key of the server in a format suitable for appending to an OpenSSH `known_hosts` file.
 For example: `ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIPbnqQ/SGC/OWnL4cQGxlZcFxxfCVx0mD+1MlF/Zdidu`.

+### -timeout=\<seconds>

+If no successful happens with this time, print an error to stderr and exit with a zero status code.
+Default is 600 (10 minutes).

 ## Process lifecycle

 When you run `otssh` it goes through the following steps.

-1. Load authorized keys into memory.
+1. Loads authorized keys into memory.
-2. Copies all current environment variables.
+2. Copies all environment variables.
-3. Generate a new ed25519 keypair and prints the public key to STDOUT in the same format as `--announce`.
+3. Generates a new ed25519 keypair and prints the public key to STDOUT in the same format as `--announce`.
 5. Opens the listening TCP socket.
-4. Announce the public key and port. (see the `--announce` documentation above).
+4. Announces the public key and port. (see the `--announce` documentation above).
 6. Accepts a connection on that socket.
-7. Authenticate the connection using the provided authorized keys.
+7. Authenticates the connection using the provided authorized keys.
-8. Does not accept any new connections.
+8. If authentication fails, closes the connection and returns to step 6.
-8. Start a shell subprocess using the current value of `$SHELL`, forwarding the current environment, and input/output streams connected to the socket.
+9. Starts a login shell subprocess connected to the socket, using the current value of `$SHELL` with the full copied environment.
-9. Wait for shell to exit.
+10. Waits for shell to exit.
-10. Closes the port.
+11. Closes the port.
-11. Exits with the exit code from step 9.
+12. Exits with the exit code from step 9.

+### Timeout

+If no authenticated session begins before the global timeout the socket is torn down and the process exits succesfully.

 ## Errors